philou/philou.github.com/_posts/2021-08-09-how-to-measure-and-report-your-tech-agile-coaching-effectiveness.markdown

 > **How to measure a tech agile coach's effectiveness?**

-These organizations will answer:
+These organizations will ask:

-*   How fast teams being transformed?
+*   How fast teams are being transformed?
 *   How much more features can the team deliver after it has been ~~coached~~ transformed?

 This mission is problematic in 2 ways: